EricWVGG/sanity-advanced-validators/README.md

 ### referencedDocumentRequires

-You might want to enforce some validation on a referred document.
+You might want to enforce some validation on a referenced document.
 This validator enforces that a given value is not null in the referenced document.

 ```typescript
 defineField({